nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **Google Calendar**<br>
 Strengths:
-* Free
+* Free.
-* Automatic syncs to all devices
+* Automatic syncs to all devices.
-* Reminders can be configured<br>
+* Reminders can be configured.<br>

 Weaknesses:
-* Cannot edit offline
+* Cannot edit offline.
-* Need to have a google account
+* Need to have a google account.
-* Need to use a mouse to navigate most of the time
+* Need to use a mouse to navigate most of the time.

-**Todoist (Free version)**<br>
+**Todoist**<br>
 Strengths:
-* The interface is clean and simple.
+* Interface is clean and simple.
 Easy to understand.
 Good for personal use.
-* Quick access to check on everyday's task
+* Quick access to check on everyday's task.
-* Quick add of task is particularly helpful for lazy users
+* Quick add of task is particularly helpful for lazy users.
-* Freedom of adding more category of task besides the default(E.g. Personal, Shopping, Work)
+* Freedom of adding more category of task besides the default.
+(E.g. Personal, Shopping, Work)
-* Allows user to have an immediate view of the task lying ahead on current day or week
+* Allows user to have an immediate view of the task lying ahead on current day or week.
-* Additional feature of showing productivity of user is useful to motivate user to be on the ball
+* Additional feature of showing productivity of user is useful to motivate user to be on the ball.
-* Priority can be set for every task to help decision making in performing task
+* Priority can be set for every task to help decision making in performing task.
-* Typos are predicted e.g. "Ev Thursday" is registered as "Every Thursday"<br>
+* Typos are predicted e.g. "Ev Thursday" is registered as "Every Thursday".<br>

 Weaknesses:
 * Free version may be limited as we are unable to add to labels to all tasks.